What is Short Term Therapy?

 Therapy can feel out of reach.
 Between long waitlists, the cost of ongoing sessions, and the stigma of asking for help, traditional counseling doesn’t always feel like a practical first step.

 There’s been a recent shift toward more accessible models that has been gaining ground.
-The American Counseling Association highlighted how college campuses are turning to Single Session Therapy (SST) or short-term therapy to meet students’ needs more quickly.
+The American Counseling Association highlighted how college campuses are turning to short-term therapy or Single Session Therapy (SST) to meet students’ needs more quickly.
 The University of Texas at Austin has begun offering short term counseling and SST as a way for students to “talk through a concern, get support, and leave with a plan and resources” (source).

-While the recent push for SST on college campuses can address urgent student needs, the model is gaining traction because of its effectiveness in reducing symptoms for adults with non-severe depression or who want to work towards specific, short-term goals.
-SST has shown to be powerful for motivated individuals who aren’t in crisis but want targeted support to get unstuck.
+While the recent push for short term therapy on college campuses can address urgent student needs, the model is gaining traction because of its effectiveness in reducing symptoms for adults with non-severe depression or who want to work towards specific, short-term goals.
+Short term therapy has shown to be powerful for motivated individuals who aren’t in crisis but want targeted support to get unstuck.

-Here are some examples of where SST could be helpful:
+Here are some examples of where short term therapy could be helpful:

 • Navigate a pressing decision or dilemma that’s leaving you stuck.